dalenewman/Cfg-NET/Articles/Autofac.md

 4. You're not using any custom validators
 5. You're not using any logging (other than what's stored internally)

-In many cases, this is all fine.
+In many cases, this is fine.
 But, if you want to pass in anything other than `XML` or `JSON`, use a different parser, add custom validation, or add logging, you'll have to use the other constructor.